NeuralTrust/docs.neuraltrust.ai/docs/sdks/python-sdk/api-reference/evaluation-set-client.md

 ) -> None
 ```

-Deletes an evaluation set.
+Deletes an EvaluationSet.

 #### Parameters:

-- `id` (str): ID of the evaluation set to delete.
+- `id` (str): ID of the EvaluationSet to delete.
 - `request_options` (Optional[RequestOptions]): Request-specific configuration.

 ### `run()`